mpampuch/nextflow-notes/README.md

 ✔
 ```

-The hexadecimal numbers, like `18/f6351b`, identify the unique process execution, that we call a task.
+The hexadecimal numbers, like `18/f6351b`, identify the unique process execution, that is called a task.
 These numbers are also the prefix of the directories where each task is executed.
 You can inspect the files produced by changing to the directory `$PWD/work` and using these numbers to find the task-specific execution path (e.g. Go to  `$PWD/work/18/f6351b46bb9f65521ea61baaaa9eff` to find all the information on the task performed using the `SPLITLETTERS` process).

 **Note**: Inside the work directory for the specific task, you will also find the ***Symbolic links*** used as inputs for the specific task, not copies of the files themselves.